Temperance Flowerdew: Family and marriages

 Temperance Flowerdew was the daughter of Anthony Flowerdew, of Hethersett, Norfolk, and his wife Martha Stanley (d.
 1626) of Scottow, Norfolk.
 Her paternal grandparents were William Flowerdew and Frances Appleyard.
 Frances Appleyard was the elder half-sister of Amy Robsart, first wife of Robert Dudley, 1st Earl of Leicester.

 First marriage

 Flowerdew married Richard Barrow on April 29, 1609 at St Gregory by St Paul's, London, by licence a month before the Falcon left Plymouth on 2 June 1609.
-Barrow was a prominent family in Temperance’s native Norfolk.
+The Barrows were a prominent family in Temperance’s native Norfolk.

 The next we hear of Flowerdew is in a 1623/4 list of the colony of Virginia's inhabitants who survived the 1622 Indian attack.
 On A List of Names of the Living in Virginia, February the 16th, 1623/4, we find Temperance, Lady Yeardley, her husband Sir George Yeardley, and their three children, Elizabeth, Argall and Francis Yeardley.

 The accepted date of marriage by genealogists is that on 18 October 1618 Flowerdew married George Yeardley.
 Exactly a month later he was appointed to serve three years as governor of Virginia, and was knighted by James VI and I during an audience at Newmarket on 24 November.